andreagrisafi/SALTED/README.rst

 :code:`matrices.build()`

 - Perform regression with a given regularization parameter :code:`regul`.
-NB: An explicit minimization of the loss function is recommended when the dimensionality of the problem exceed $10^5$; see the MPI examples for how to run SALTED in this case.
+NB: An explicit minimization of the loss function is recommended when the dimensionality of the problem exceeds $10^5$; see the MPI examples for how to run SALTED in this case.

 :code:`regression.build()`